Tips for Growing Purple Tomatoes™

 • Tomato seeds need warmth to germinate.

-• Put the seeds in soil and cover loosely with plastic wrap to conserve moisture, and place your seeds in a dark, warm location, preferably between 70°F to 80°F.
+• Put the seeds in soil and cover loosely with plastic wrap to conserve moisture, and place your seeds in a dark, warm location, preferably between 70°F to 80°F. Soil should remain evenly moist, but not water-logged.

 • When your seeds start sprouting, usually within 1 to 2 weeks, move them to a sunny spot or under artificial lights.
 In cooler conditions, germination will take longer.

-Simple instructions can be found here
+Simple instructions can be found here.

 You can also contact your local Agricultural Extension agent -- a state-by-state directory can be found here.
 You can also search for a Master Gardener near you.